Stackclash/5e-vault/3. The Party/Session Logs/Finding Victor.md

 ## End of Session Notes
 The party sets out to find Victor.
-They discover that he may have used his teleportation sigil.
+They discover that he may have used his teleportation sigil to visit [[Gertruda]].
+The teleportation circle takes them to the [[Village of Barovia]].
+Having got there they talk the [[Mad Mary]] and [[Ismark Kolyanovich]].
+Finding out that Gertruda has been missing for about a week they take the teleportation circle to get back to [[Vallaki]], however it ends up teleporting them to Castle Ravenloft.
+They decipher the trick to the teleportation system and make it to the